New Jersey Roads - US 1-9T - Viaduct construction

 Looking north with freezing feet at the unopened, snowbound lanes.
 The old US 1-9 Truck trusses are still up next to the Skyway, but not for long.
 Once the connector opens, the trusses disappear.
 The second photo shows a stub for the future NJ 7 EB offramp to Tonnele Circle.
 US 1-9T NB will come up between NJ 7 and that ramp, and will split to both destinations.

 The guts of concrete, steel rebar stacked on a flatbed.

 The farthest north I'm willing to walk, ending in a look to the north of the viaduct at the future onramp from NJ 139 yielding to traffic from St. Pauls Ave.

 Walking back west (SB) to our cars and heaters.

-One last photo, from March 2012, looking east from US 1-9T under the future NJ 7 EB ramp to Tonnele Circle.
+Now I'm up to March 2012, looking east from US 1-9T under the future NJ 7 EB ramp to Tonnele Circle.